Engineering teams are getting results with Swarmia. But every team is different. Will it work for you? Here are some real objections we've heard.

 It's difficult to get teams to adopt new tools, so we want to meet them where they are: in GitHub and Slack.
 Some teams already use GitHub's own Slack integration, but it's too noisy to be valuable – teams often send those notifications to a separate channel.
 We have a minimum-noise integration that simply shows when you need to act on something.
 We aim to reduce context switching and not just add another tool to your workflow.

-Most of all developers using Swarmia also use our Slack integration, and only visit our UI when necessary.
+Most of the developers using Swarmia also use our Slack integration, and only visit our UI occasionally.

 Engineering metrics are a complex topic, and it's easy to do more harm than good.
 Swarmia will not summarize your product development in one number and give recommendations based on magic.